USS Ulvert M. Moore: Namesake

-As a Douglas TBD Devastator torpedo bomber pilot in VT-8, Moore took part in the pivotal Battle of Midway on 4 June 1942.
-Moore and the rest of the squadron attacked the Japanese aircraft carriers without fighter cover and in the face of withering antiaircraft fire and heavy Japanese fighter opposition.
+As a Douglas TBD Devastator torpedo bomber pilot in VT-8, Ensign Moore took part in the pivotal Battle of Midway on 4 June 1942.
+Moore and the rest of the squadron attacked the Japanese aircraft carriers without fighter cover and in the face of withering anti-aircraft fire and heavy Japanese fighter opposition.
 Though all of VT-8's aircraft were shot down, they succeeded in diverting Japanese fighter cover and preventing further launches of Japanese carrier aircraft, thus contributing to the United States Navy's victory in the battle.
 Moore was killed during the attack and was awarded the Navy Cross posthumously and shared in the Presidential Unit Citation awarded to VT-8 for its actions in the Battle of Midway.